Bengal: Etymology

-The name of Bengal is derived from the ancient kingdom of Banga (pronounced Bôngô), the earliest records of which date back to the Mahabharata epic in the first millennium BCE.
-The reference to 'Vangalam' is present in an inscription in the Vrihadeshwara temple at Tanjore, which is perhaps the earliest reference to Bengal as such.
-Theories on the origin of the term Banga point to Dravidian tribes, later known as the Bang, that settled in the area circa 1000 BCE, and the Austric word Bong (Sun-god).
+The name of Bengal is derived from the ancient kingdom of Vanga (pronounced Bôngô), the earliest records of which date back to the Mahabharata epic in the first millennium BCE.
+The land of Vaṅga later came to be known as Vaṅgāla (Bāṅgālā) and its earliest reference is in the Comilla copperplates (720 CE) of earlier Buddhist Deva King Ananda Deva, where he was mentioned as Sri Vaṅgāla Mrīgānka, means the moon of Bengal.
+The reference to 'Vangalam' is present in an inscription in the Brihadisvara Temple at Thanjavur, which is one of the oldest references to Bengal.
 The term Vangaladesa is used to describe the region in 11th-century South Indian records.
 The modern term Bangla is prominent from the 14th century, which saw the establishment of the Sultanate of Bengal, whose first ruler Shamsuddin Ilyas Shah was known as the Shah of Bangala.
+Arab geographers Ahmad ibn Majid and Sulaiman Al Mahri also mentions the region as 'Bangala' and the 'land of Bang'.
 The Portuguese referred to the region as Bengala in the Age of Discovery.